Noah Diffenbaugh: Science communication

 Diffenbaugh is active in science communication.
 He has served on a number of government science panels, including the Intergovernmental Panel on Climate Change, the United States Climate Change Science Program, and the California Climate-Safe Infrastructure Working Group.
-He has provided testimony to the United States Congress and the California State Assembly.
-He was also a member of the What We Know panel of the American Association for the Advancement of Science.

 Diffenbaugh has written a number of opinion articles.
-These include op-eds in The New York Times about extreme climate events such as the 2011-2017 California drought and Hurricane Harvey, and the process of climate science.
-He has also written for the public on the importance of peer review, including a Top 10 list of reviewer comments that Diffenbaugh stated came from papers on which he was the first author.

-Diffenbaugh frequently speaks to the public about climate change.
-In 2011, he was a Google Science Communication Fellow.
 He was an early adopter of Hangouts On Air, through which he conducted open discussions about climate change with the public.

 In 2017, Diffenbaugh was the faculty moderator for Stanford University's Three Books Program, in which all incoming first-year undergraduate students are sent three books over the summer, and the authors come to campus for a panel discussion during New Student Orientation.
-Diffenbaugh selected the theme of “Sustainability and Equity”, and assigned Salvage The Bones by Jesmyn Ward, Homegoing by Yaa Gyasi, and The Sixth Extinction by Elizabeth Kolbert.
-About choosing the books, Diffenbaugh said, "Once you begin to examine the relationship between people and the environment, it becomes clear that the big global challenges for this generation lie at the intersection of sustainability and equity – the two are inextricably linked."
-At Stanford, he teaches a course called "The Global Warming Paradox" that examines this challenge.

 Personal life

-Diffenbaugh discussed his upbringing in a 2017 interview on the science podcast Forecast.
 Diffenbaugh grew up at Mount Madonna Center, an intentional community in the Santa Cruz Mountains of California that was founded in 1978 by Diffenbaugh's parents and other students of Baba Hari Dass.
 He attended Mount Madonna School from kindergarten through high school, graduating in 1992.

 Diffenbaugh attended college at Stanford University, where he was a member of the varsity men's volleyball team.
 After college, he returned to Mount Madonna Center for three years.
 During that time, he taught high school science and coached volleyball at Mount Madonna School, before entering graduate school at the University of California, Santa Cruz, where he describes struggling to find a sense of scientific confidence and direction.

 Diffenbaugh and his wife Polly Diffenbaugh live on the Stanford campus, and have three children.
 He is the grandson of computer pioneer Erwin Tomash, and brother-in-law of novelist Vanessa Diffenbaugh.